Tens of thousands of Puerto Ricans demand governor resign

 At the same time, the island is trying to rebuild from Maria, which caused more than $100 billion in damage, threw Puerto Rico into a year-long blackout and left thousands dead, most of them succumbing during the sweltering aftermath.

-Also, the island has seen a recent string of arrests of Puerto Rico officials on corruption charges.
+The island has also seen a recent string of arrests of Puerto Rico officials on corruption charges.
 Those arrested included the former education secretary.